GilsonGangadhar/Multi-media-Player/README.md

-NOTE : Video-Watching-App(demo link) has a limit on how much data i can use through YouTube API V3(10,000 quotas a day).
+NOTE : Video-Watching-App(demo link) has a limit on how much data you can use through YouTube API V3(10,000 quotas a day).
 So use carefully.
-If videos are not rendering, please test the app the next day.
+If videos are not rendering on the app, please test the app the next day.

 video-watching-App walkthrough : https://www.awesomescreenshot.com/video/5662877?key=3b6599cf8da13fd9910d2ba10a7795b6